Authored by the expert who managed and guided the team behind the Nicaragua Property Pack

 How do I confirm there are no liens in Nicaragua right now?

-The standard way to confirm there are no liens or encumbrances on a property in Nicaragua is to request a complete registry search at the Registro Público, which will show any mortgages, legal holds, or other annotations recorded against the property.
+The standard way to confirm there are no liens in Nicaragua is to request a current registry certificate showing mortgages, annotations, seizures, claims or other encumbrances.

 How do I check zoning and permitted use in Nicaragua right now?